zhoupgit/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Time series to table transform

-Use this transformation to convert time series results into a table, transforming a time series data frame into a **Trend** field which can then be used with the [sparkline cell type][].
+Use this transformation to convert time series results into a table, transforming a time series data frame into a **Trend** field.
+The **Trend** field can then be rendered using the [sparkline cell type](ref:sparkline-cell-type), generating an inline sparkline for each table row.
 If there are multiple time series queries, each will result in a separate table data frame.
 These can be joined using join or merge transforms to produce a single table with multiple sparklines per row.

-{{< figure src="/static/img/docs/transformations/table-sparklines.png" class="docs-image--no-shadow" max-width= "1100px" alt="A table panel showing multiple values and their corresponding sparklines." >}}

 For each generated **Trend** field value, a calculation function can be selected.
-This value is displayed next to the sparkline and will be used for sorting table rows.
+The default is **Last non-null value**.
+This value is displayed next to the sparkline and used for sorting table rows.

-{{< figure src="/static/img/docs/transformations/timeseries-table-select-stat.png" class="docs-image--no-shadow" max-width= "1100px" alt="A select box showing available statistics that can be calculated." >}}

 > **Note:** This transformation is available in Grafana 9.5+ as an opt-in beta feature.
-Modify the Grafana [configuration file][] to use it.
+Modify the Grafana [configuration file](ref:configuration-file) to use it.

 ### Regression analysis